 I played the part of Velma in the play Birdbath written by the American playwright Leonard Melfi.
 It was staged in The International in early May.
 The play is directed by Paddy Kelly and also stars Gerry Wade.

 I was part of a new comedy pilot called Normanstown, starring Pearse Halpin and directed by Colm Sexton and played the lead female part in the short film A Decent Proposal written and directed by Cathal Feeney which was made for last years years March on Film competition.
-A Decent Proposal will be shown at The Chicago Irish Film Festival on the 1st of March.
+A Decent Proposal was shown at The Chicago Irish Film Festival on the 1st of March.